-The MGA Academy of Performing Arts is accredited by the CDET.
+The MGA Academy of Performing Arts is accredited by the CDMT.

-MGA is extremely proud to be Scotland’s first and only CDET-accredited Performing Arts school.
-CDET ensures the provision of high quality professional training through recognition and accreditation of full-time dance, drama and musical theatre schools and colleges, and has provided the industry benchmark of quality assurance for professional training in the UK since 1979.
+MGA is extremely proud to be Scotland’s first and only CDMT-accredited Performing Arts school.
+CDMT ensures the provision of high quality professional training through Accreditation of full-time dance, drama and musical theatre schools and colleges, and has provided the industry benchmark of quality assurance for professional training in the UK since 1979.

 Scottish Qualifications Authority

 The MGA Academy of Performing Arts is proud to be an SQA Approved Centre, as this recognises the Academy’s commitment to excellence in the training of young performing artists.
 MGA’s SQA-accredited HNC and HND courses not only guarantee students a practical performance-based training, but also a recognised academic qualification in their chosen field.

 SQA is the national body in Scotland responsible for the development, accreditation, assessment and certification of qualifications other than degrees.
 Their overall aim is to manage the qualifications system below degree level to allow students to fulfil their potential to participate in the economy, society and communities of Scotland.